-Students interested in using a DFPA-owned wind, string, or percussion instrument should complete and submit an Instrument Usage Contract.
-Ideally, requests should be made upon registration for courses requiring the use of the instrument, but requests can be submitted at any time if needs change.
+Students interested in renting a DFPA-owned wind or string instrument should complete and submit an Instrument Usage Contract.
+Contracts should be submitted no earlier than 10 days prior to the start of the semester.
 At the discretion of the DFPA, some instruments may need to be shared or have restrictions placed upon usage preventing them from being removed from the building.

 - One piccolo

 - One E-flat clarinet

 - Two bass clarinets